Website Manager

 • Once the season begins, there is one practice (usually on a weeknight) and one game (typically on Saturdays) per week.

-5. Practice Locations:
+5. Practice Locations

 • AA teams typically practice at either BF Day Field or Lower Woodland Fields.

-AAA Division
+AAA

 The AAA Division primarily consists of 10 and 11-year-olds (league age) and serves as the next step for players graduating from AA baseball.
 Here are the key details about this division:

-1. Player Age:
+1. Player Age

 • The AAA Division includes players who are primarily 10 and 11 years old.